A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes

-where $I(X;C)$ is the mutual information and $E(X,C)$ is the joint entropy.
+Class-Attribute Dependent Discretizer (CADD) \cite{ching1995class} maximizes the discriminant information via maximizing $CADD(X, C) = \frac{I(X;C)}{E(X,C)}$, where $I(X;C)$ is the mutual information and $E(X,C)$ is the joint entropy.
 Maximizing CADD tends to produce too many small discretization intervals.
 To prevent this, a user-specified threshold is utilized to constrain the number of intervals, but with no guarantee of optimality.